habedi/template-python-project-repo/README.md

 Edit the `pyproject.toml` file to update the project name, description, and other metadata.

+## Structure

+The repository has the following structure:

+- `bin/`: scripts and executables for command line use
+- `data/`: data files and datasets
+- `src/`: source code and notebooks
+- `tests/`: test files for the source code
+- `pyproject.toml`: project metadata and dependencies
+- `LICENSE`: license information
+- `CHANGELOG.md`: log of notable changes
+- `README.md`: project information and instructions

+Feel free to modify the structure to fit your needs.

 ## License

 Files in this repository are licensed under the MIT License - see the [LICENSE](LICENSE) file for details.